Sedrick Denson

-Sedrick A. Denson (born December 10, 1987) is an American politician who is the State Representative for the 26th District of the Ohio House of Representatives.
+Sedrick A. Denson (born December 10, 1987) is an American politician who served as the state representative for the 26th district of the Ohio House of Representatives.
 He is a Democrat.
-His district consists on portions of Hamilton County, Ohio.
+His district consisted of portions of Hamilton County, Ohio.

 Ohio House of Representatives

 Election

 Denson was elected in the general election on November 6, 2018, winning 75 percent of the vote over 25 percent of Republican candidate Judith Boyce.

 Committees

 Denson serves on the following committees: Energy and Natural Resources, Ways and Means, Financial Institutions, and Public Utilities.

+Resignation

+Denson resigned from the Ohio House in August 2025 in order to pursue other opportunities.

 Election history

 Personal life

 Denson pleaded guilty to operating a motor vehicle while impaired in April 2019.